All Episodes

 Kevin, sorry.

-Kevin in Dubuque, Iowa, and he um he said, Why don't you put up an adopt a soldier program for your website?
+And he said, why don't you put up an adopt a soldier program for your website?

 Because what had happened, a bunch of soldiers had called in.

-We had calls from Germany and uh uh other places around the world from people saying, Yeah, thank God for your website, because we only get one hour of your show on Armed Forces Radio.
+We had calls from Germany and other places around the world from people saying, yeah, thank God for your website because we only get one hour of your show on Armed Forces Radio.

 I don't know what all this talk of is about how you dominate Armed Forces Radio.